kazugorou/kazugorou/README.md

 nijisanji fans, dream or whatever its called their fuckin mcyt group, idv players cuz im a hypocrite LOL

+i will immediately perm hide u if u have a skin from dmmd or j*hn doe

 ...

 BYF/BYI